alexyurepercept/email-api-failover/README.md

 * Cloudfront for frontend
 * SQS for failover and retry
 * Better validation on email address (allow email to accept alias)
-* Unit test on email sending logic
+* Better handling on timeout error

 ## Deployment
 ### Install